dev-saber/the-golden-fork/README.md

 # 📁 Client Folder Structure

-- `assets` : contains all images used in the project.
+- `assets` : contains all images & fonts used in the project.
 - `component` : contains all components that are used in the project.
 - `hooks` : contains custom hooks used in the project.
 - `pages` : contains all pages of the project.